-The National Museum of Ireland is the nation’s biggest cultural institution with a strong emphasis on Ireland’s art Admission FREE
+The National Museum of Ireland is the nation’s biggest cultural institution with a strong emphasis on Ireland’s art, material culture and heritage Admission is FREE

 Located in Dublin’s city centre, the Hugh Lane Gallery, which is funded by Dublin Corporation, houses one of Ireland’s foremost collections of modern and contemporary art.